Compare savings accounts for Irish savers

 How is interest paid on savings accounts in Ireland?

-How interest is paid depends on your savings account, so it’s best to check the details to make sure you’re getting an account that’s right for you.
+How interest is paid depends on your savings account.
+By checking the details, you can make sure you’re getting an account that best suits your needs.
 It’s common to receive interest payments once a year, either on a predetermined date or on your account opening anniversary.
-Some accounts pay out interest monthly, and some may pay quarterly.
-In the case of fixed term deposits, you may only receive an interest payment when your account matures, which could be up to five years.
+With savings accounts that offer compounding, interest may be paid out monthly or even quarterly.
+In the case of fixed term deposits, you may only receive an interest payment when your account matures, which could be up to seven years.

 You’ll usually receive interest payments into a bank account you nominate, or the interest you earn can go straight back into your savings account.
 If you have a preference, make sure you check this when you're initially comparing savings accounts.